tony-waters/tony-waters.github.io/_posts/2026-04-07-rest1-modelling-aggregates-in-spring-boot-jpa-2.md

 ## Loading the aggregate

-To work with the aggregate, we load it as a whole:
+In this first iteration, to work with the aggregate, we load it as a whole:

 ```java
 public interface CustomerRepository extends JpaRepository<Customer, Long> {